-Rigorous "Programs of Study" provide an avenue to skilled jobs for high school students.
-These youth career pathways are organized within the National Career Cluster Framework™ and allow high school students to earn postsecondary credits, accelerating the attainment of industry-recognized postsecondary credentials for jobs ranging from Accounting to Automotive Tech, and Engineering to Health Sciences.
+Pathways for K-12 students are organized within the National Career Cluster Framework™ and allow high school students to earn postsecondary credits, accelerating the attainment of industry-recognized postsecondary credentials for jobs ranging from Accountant to Auto Tech, Engineer to Nurse.

 Career & Technical Education allows students to practice what they learn and understand how theory relates to practice.
 It also promotes timely and valuable career awareness and exploration.